rafasoares/cancancan-wiki/Upgrading-to-1.4.md

 ## Ensure authorization is performed

-If you want air-tight authorization to be certain you don't forget it in some controller action, add `check_authorization` to your `ApplicationController`.
+If you want to be certain authorization is not forgotten in some controller action, add `check_authorization` to your `ApplicationController`.

 ```ruby
 class ApplicationController < ActionController::Base